Richard S. Newcombe: Publishing

 After graduating from Georgetown University in three years, Newcombe worked as an advertising copywriter at Leo Burnett Worldwide and then as a sales manager in Chicago with Success Motivation Institute, based in Waco, Texas.
 While working, he attended the MBA program at the graduate business school at the University of Chicago.
-He also worked in sales at David H. Sandler & Associates in Baltimore.
+He also worked in sales at David H. Sandler & Associates, based in Baltimore.
 From 1974 to 1978, Newcombe worked as a reporter and editor at United Press International.

-L.A.
-Times Syndicate and News America Syndicate
+Los Angeles Times Syndicate and News America Syndicate

-In 1978, Newcombe became vice president and general manager of the Los Angeles Times Syndicate, and in 1984, he was named president of News America Syndicate, which then was the third-largest syndicate in the world and owned by Rupert Murdoch.
+In 1978, Newcombe became vice president and general manager of the Los Angeles Times Syndicate.
+In 1984, he was named president of News America Syndicate, which then was the third-largest syndicate in the world and owned by Rupert Murdoch.

 Creators Syndicate

 Three years later, Newcombe left News America Syndicate to form Creators Syndicate, an American independent distributor of comic strips and syndicated columns to daily newspapers and websites.
-Creators Syndicate was founded in Los Angeles on February 13, 1987, and moved to Hermosa Beach, California, in 2012.
+Creators Syndicate was founded in Los Angeles, on February 13, 1987, and later moved to Hermosa Beach, California in 2012.

 Creators Syndicate revolutionized the syndication industry by being the first to offer cartoonists ownership rights to their work.
 The industry standard before Creators’ founding was for the syndicate to own the rights to their cartoonists’ creations — the name, characters and likenesses.
 Rudolph Dirks created the hugely successful comic strip, The Katzenjammer Kids, which first appeared in print in 1897.
 In 1912, Dirks challenged William Randolph Hearst for ownership rights to his comic strip, and ultimately Hearst prevailed, which set the tone for the industry until Creators Syndicate’s founding.

 Many cartoonists seethed at what they perceived to be the unfairness of this system.
 The most famous of them, Milton Caniff, walked away in 1946 from the enormously popular Terry and the Pirates comic strip because his syndicate insisted that they own his creation.
-In 1947 he created Steve Canyon because Marshall Field III, who owned the Chicago Sun and its syndicate, allowed him to own the rights to his comic strip -- one of the very few exceptions at that time.
+In 1947 he created Steve Canyon because Marshall Field III, who owned the Chicago Sun and its syndicate, allowed him to own the rights to his comic strip, one of the very few exceptions at that time.
 After Creators Syndicate was founded, Caniff sent Newcombe a postcard saying, “To put it on the record: Hooray!!!"

 Pulitzer Prize-winning cartoonist Mike Peters told Editor & Publisher magazine, "It's long overdue that syndicates realize a new day is here.
 Indentured servitude went out in the 1500s."
 Johnny Hart, creator of B.C. and The Wizard of Id, called Creators “a history-making venture in syndication.”
 Bil Keane, creator of The Family Circus, described Creators Syndicate as “the first breath of fresh air the syndicates have had in 100 years of existence.”
 The New York Times ran a story about Newcombe with the headline, “A Superhero for Cartoonists?”
 Today, largely as a result of Creators Syndicate, all syndicates grant cartoonists ownership rights to their work.